firedrakeproject/firedrake/docs/source/parameters.rst

 With the dependency set, the parameters for dependent parameters will not be shown unless the parameter being depended on is set to be true.

-Visible Level
+Visibility Level
 -------------

-Each key can be set a visible level.
+The visibility level of each key can be set.
 This feature can be used to control the number of parameters shown to user.
-The visible level of a key is contained as a property named ``visible_level``.
-The visible level should be a non-negative integer, default to be 0.
+The visibility level of a key is contained as a property named ``visibility_level``.
+The visibility level should be a non-negative integer, default to be 0.

-After the visible levels have been set, the web interface by default will only show level 0 keys for configuration.
-The visible level can be changed via ``Show more options`` and ``Show fewer options`` buttons on the web interface.
+After the visibility levels have been set, the web interface by default will only show level 0 keys for configuration.
+The visibility level can be changed via ``Show more options`` and ``Show fewer options`` buttons on the web interface.

 Wrapper and Unwrapper